Near-One/near-plugins/examples/ownable-examples/README.md

 ```

 ### owner_is
-`owner_is` - the methods checks if the caller is the owner of the contract
+`owner_is` is the method that checks if the caller is the owner of the contract.

 ```shell
 $ near call <CONTRACT_ACCOUNT> owner_is --accountId <OWNER_ACCOUNT>
 Scheduling a call: <CONTRACT_ACCOUNT>.testnet.owner_is()